ashishjayamohan/Tread/README.md

 Please see `GUIDELINES.md`.

 ## Improvements to Tread
 As with every other project, Tread will continue to evolve over time.
 If you have questions regarding the project or want to add something new, [email me](mailto:ashishjayamohan@gmail.com).
+You can also see what we're working on currently on our [Trello board](https://trello.com/b/0RSsd0EO/tread).

+ashishjayamohan